A continuous-state polynomial branching process: Introduction

-The next two theorems and their corollaries are about the extinction and explosion probabilities of the process.
+The two theorems presented in this subsection are about the extinction and explosion probabilities of the process.
 They generalize the results in Grey (1974) and Kawazu and Watanabe (1971), where the classical branching case $\theta=1$ was studied.